 Poster Session Location & Schedule

-Poster sessions will take place on Thursday, February 20th at various times throughout the day, and all poster sessions will take place in Salon B of Hilton Hotel.
+Poster sessions will take place on Thursday, February 20th at various times throughout the day, and all poster sessions will take place in the Imperial Hallway of the Hilton Hotel.
 Posters will remain in place all day, and must be removed 30 minutes after the last poster session.

 MSHA cannot be held responsible for posters left on the boards 30 minutes after the last poster session.
 Poster presenters are only required to be present at their poster board during the assigned time of their poster presentation.
 This is the time for which participants can earn ASHA CEUs.